Basque language: Grammar

-All the other verbs in Basque are called periphrastic, behaving much like a participle would in English.
-These have only three forms in total, called aspects: perfect (various suffixes), habitual (suffix -t[z]en), and future/potential (suffix. -ko/-go).
+All other verbs in Basque are called periphrastic and behave much as participles would in English.
+They have only three forms in total, called aspects: perfect (various suffixes), habitual (suffix -t[z]en), and future/potential (suffix. -ko/-go).
 Verbs of Latinate origin in Basque, as well as many other verbs, have a suffix -tu in the perfect, adapted from the Latin perfect passive -tus suffix.
 The synthetic verbs also have periphrastic forms, for use in perfects and in simple tenses in which they are deponent.

 Within a verb phrase, the periphrastic verb comes first, followed by the auxiliary.